savonet/book/installation.md

 - `ocaml-portaudio`: soundcard input and output,
 - `ocaml-pulseaudio`: soundcard input and output.

-Among those, ALSA is very low level and is probably the one you want to use in order to minimize latencies.
-Other support a wider variety of soundcards and usages.
+Among those, pulseaudio is a safe default bet.
+ALSA is very low level and is probably the one you want to use in order to minimize latencies.
+Other libraries support a wider variety of soundcards and usages.

 Other outputs: